timoast/frag-spec/frag.md

 ### SQ tag

 This describes the reference sequence dictionary.
+There may be multiple `#SQ` tags.

 Attributes: